ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 ## Hello world of IaC with Pulumi
-I want to go through setting up Pulumi and creating your first stack by what I call hello world of IaC with Pulumi.
+I want to go through setting up Pulumi and creating your first stack by what I call "Hello world of IaC with Pulumi".
-"Hello world" of IaC would be something as simple as creating blob storage in your preferred cloud provider platform with your preferred runtime and language.
-In this post, I am going to create my stack (Blob storage) on AWS and also use Node.js runtime with typescript
+"Hello world" of IaC is going to be something as simple as creating blob storage in your preferred cloud provider platform with your preferred runtime and language.
+In this post, I am going to create my stack (Blob storage) on AWS and also use Node.js runtime with typescript.

 ### Setup Pulumi